-In our sample, aspirations are related to, but not the same as, standard economic measures of expectations, which elicit what respondents believe will occur.
+In our sample, aspirations are closely related but not identical to standard economic measures of expectations, which elicit what respondents believe will occur.
 Our measures of aspirations capture something close to the upper limits of outcomes respondents believe are possible.
-The average respondent has assets and income aspirations at respectively the 71st and 66th percentiles of their individual expectations distribution.
+The average respondent has asset and income aspirations at respectively the 71st and 66th percentiles of their individual expectations distribution.
 Only 30% of respondents have aspirations above the maximum of their expectations distribution and only 15% have aspirations below the mean of their expectations distribution.
 Patterns are similar for the level of children's education: 72% of respondents have equal aspirations and expectations and 21% of respondents have higher aspirations than expectations.